 Fathers are eligible for three days of paid paternity leave.

 Probation periods of up to 90 days are allowed in Saudi Arabia.
 If both the employer and the employee agree, the period can be extended an additional 90 days.
 Probationary periods are not a statutory requirement.

 Employees with unlimited contracts are entitled to receive 60 days’ notice.
 Employees with other contracts are entitled to 30 days’ notice.
 If proper notice is not given, the parties can agree to compensation instead.
 During the notice period, employees may use 8 hours of work time per week to find alternate employment.
 There is not notice period for definite contracts as it is rare to have a valid reason for ending a definite contract early.

 When an employment contract ends, an employee is entitled to an “end-of-service award” equal to one-half of one month’s wages for each of the first 5 years of employment and a full month’s wages for each year of employment thereafter, pro-rated for any partial year’s service.

-Employment Taxes in Saudi Arabia
+Saudi Arabia Tax